CellProfiling/HPA-competition/README.md

 ### Script to download HPAv18

 - Run [download_hpa_dataset.py](download_hpa_dataset.py) to download the HPAv18 image dataset from https://www.proteinatlas.org.

   ```
   pip3 install -r requirements.txt
   python3 download_hpa_dataset.py
   ```

+### Source code of team solutions

+- See [this repository](https://github.com/CellProfiling/HPA-competition-solutions) for the source code of the teams that are co-authors of the paper.